Learn how to make Forky, the spork toy, just like Bonnie in Toy Story 4!

 This will also help with their development by working on a variety of developmental skills like motor skills, language learning, and problem-solving.
 So why not add more crafts into your unit study?!
 Below are some of our favorite ones:

-Mickey Mouse Paper Plate Craft – This easy kids activity is perfect for a Disney-themed party or as an afternoon craft session.
+Mickey Mouse Paper Plate Craft – This easy craft is perfect for a Disney themed birthday party or as an afternoon craft session.
 It’s simple enough that even the littlest ones can join in, and it’ll keep them entertained too!

-DIY Toy Story Alien Headband Craft – Your little Toy Story fan will love this alien headband craft.
-It’s a perfect way to keep them entertained and engaged, plus it can help with fine motor skills.
+DIY Toy Story Alien Headband Craft – Your little Toy Story fans will love this alien headband craft.
+It’s a perfect way to keep them entertained and engaged, plus it’s another fun Toy Story craft to try out!

-Snowglobe Frozen Craft – Bring a little bit of Arendelle into your world with this easy snowglobe craft.
+Snowglobe Frozen Craft – Bring a little bit of Arendelle into your world with this easy yet super fun craft.
 You can make your very own Elsa or Anna, and even put them in their iconic dresses.

 Paper Plate Forky Craft – If your kids loved the new Toy Story movie, they’ll love this craft!
-This easy paper plate Forky is a fun and easy way to bring the character to life.
-All you need is some paint, construction paper, and glue.
-Let the fun begin!
+This paper plate Forky is a fun way to bring the character to life and would be a great Toy Story birthday party activity.
+All you need is some paint, construction paper, and glue to get started.